-My laboratory seeks to better understand the pathological interplay of human retroviruses like HIV and HTLV with their cellular hosts with the goal of providing new approaches for prophylaxis and therapy.
-A major focus of the lab is understanding how HIV promotes CD4 T-cell death.
+My laboratory seeks to better understand the pathological interplay of HIV-1 with human CD4 T cells.
+One area of focus is the mechanism through which HIV promotes CD4 T-cell death.
 We have shown that most CD4 T cells die as a result of an innate immune response launched against cytoplasmic viral DNA accumulating as a result of abortive infection in these “bystander” CD4 T cells.

 Due to the broad scope of experimental questions, we employ a wide range of molecular, biochemical, cell biological and immunological techniques to study HIV pathogenesis.
 Individuals completing training in the laboratory routinely acquire expertise in all of these areas.
 Increasingly, we are utilizing an ex vivo human lymphoid aggregate culture (HLAC) system formed with fresh human tonsillar or splenic tissues.
 Our studies often take advantage of the outstanding core services offered at the Gladstone Institutes including: Mass Spectrometry, Immunology, Genomics, Flow Cytometry, Microscopy, and Histology.

 Geleziunas R, Xu W, Takeda K, Ichijo H, Greene WC.
 HIV-1 Nef inhibits ASK1-dependent death signaling providing a potential mechanism for protecting the infected host cell.
 Nature 410:834–838, 2001.